 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
-If installing a new expansion card, unpack it and prepare the card for installation. - (i) NOTE: For instructions, see the documentation accompanying the card.
+Follow the procedure listed in the Before working inside your system. - 3.
+If installing a new expansion card, unpack it and prepare the card for installation. - i NOTE: For instructions, see the documentation accompanying the card. - (i) NOTE: The procedure to install the T4 GPU card and the expansion card is the same.

 - 1. Pull and lift up the expansion card retention latch lock to open. - 2.
 If installed, remove the filler bracket. - NOTE: Store the filler bracket for future use.
 Filler brackets must be installed in empty expansion card slots to maintain Federal Communications Commission (FCC) certification of the system.
-The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system.
+The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system. - (i) NOTE: The numbers on the image do not depict the exact steps.
+The numbers are for representation of sequence.